 - a “rebound crown” that extends the COR (coefficient of restitution) area, improving energy transfer and ball speeds toward the crown and sole

 Driver specifications and information on stock shafts and grips can be found below.
-Full specifications and a complete list of available custom shafts and grips can be found on the official Mizuno website.
+A complete list of available custom shafts and grips can be found on the official Mizuno website.

 How does the driver perform?

-Distance: While it can be said that the JPX-850 driver is not the absolute longest on the market, it can certainly send the ball a long way particularly when your flight characteristics (spin rate, curve bias and loft, all adjustable on the driver, see overview above) are optimized.
-It would be very difficult to rank the distance of the JPX-850 relative to other competing drivers because everyone’s swing is different — different people will see different results.
+It would be very difficult to rank the distance of the JPX-850 relative to other competing drivers because everyone’s swing is different; different people will see different results.
 Regardless, it’s very likely that the JPX-850 will end up meeting or exceeding your distance expectations.